 Of all British taxes on personal wealth, inheritance tax (IHT) is possibly the most despised.
 Today, (subject to various exemptions and reliefs), inheritance tax is typically payable on a deceased’s estate over the ‘nil rate band’ threshold currently £325,000 (£650,000 for married couples) at the rate of 40%.
 Statistics recently published by HMRC state that … Continue reading Inheritance tax on pensions scrapped, what next?

-In the last two weeks, stocks markets have fallen sharply across the world with a range of anxieties looming large: US economic slowdown, Ebola, German industrial woes, geopolitical tension and the Eurozone crisis The recent volatility in financial markets, slow global economic growth, falling consumer prices and other signs highlight the concern that the risk … Continue reading Deflation Woes
+In the last two weeks, stocks markets have fallen sharply across the world with a range of anxieties looming large: US economic slowdown, Ebola, German industrial woes, geopolitical tension and the Eurozone crisis adding to the Deflation Woes.
+The recent volatility in financial markets, slow global economic growth, falling consumer prices and other signs highlight the … Continue reading Deflation Woes

 The world population is rapidly ageing.
 Between 2000 and 2050, the proportion of the world’s population over 60 years will double from about 11% to 22%.
 The absolute number of people aged 60 years and over is expected to increase from 605 million to 2 billion over the same period.
 According to Age UK, 10.8 … Continue reading Till death do us part?